-Annual IO tables from the Bureau of Economic Analysis (BEA) for years spanning 1997 through the most recent year can be selected.
+Annual IO tables from the Bureau of Economic Analysis (BEA) for years spanning 1997 through the most recent year, currently 2015, can be selected.
 As an additional service, we can provide users with detailed sector 2007 U.S. Benchmark Accounts for use within IO-Snap.
 Contact us for additional information.

 Make (Supply) and Use tables contain a wealth of data in their original formats.
 Production functions and output distributions, and final demand activity supplemented by employment and compensation by industry data are easily accessed and extracted for use in other applications.

 Annual employment, compensation, and other value added data by industry for 50 states and DC provided.

 Create Industry by Industry, Industry by Commodity, Commodity by Commodity direct and total requirements tables.
 All tables correctly account for Scrap, second-hand, and used goods production